OSVVM/OSVVM-Scripts/README.rst

    - Get the Transcript file type (either html or log).

 In all commands that accept a path, relative paths (including no path) is relative to the directory in which the current script is running.
+With the command name, "[]" indicates a parameter is optional.
+If shown in a highlighted code example ``[generic G1 5]`` then the code must contain the "[]".

 The following commands set options for analyze and simulate.